The CIC Alumni Council represents alumni of both the School of Journalism and Mass

 to be one, too.

-career is based on his research topic: Hidden Jewish Archives in the era of World
+their history.
+Ron’s passion is studying: Hidden Jewish Archives in the era of World

 War II.
 His overarching goal is to first and foremost, work to preserve the archival